-The latest facility, Innovation Centre 5 (IC5), was completed in August 2016.
-The IC5 building is owned by Staffordshire County Council as part of their commitment to investing in local business and is managed by Keele University.
+Innovation Centre 5 (IC5) was completed in August 2016.
+The building is owned and funded by Staffordshire County Council as part of their commitment to investing in local business, and is managed by Keele University.

-IC5 is the first building to be created as part of the next phase of the Park.
-Located adjacent to the existing accommodation, 13 development plots owned by Keele University Science and Business Park Limited (a wholly-owned subsidiary of Keele University) were made available to expand the Park further and provide further opportunities to innovative businesses.
+IC5 was the first facility to be built as part of the next phase of the Park.
+Located adjacent to the existing accommodation, 13 development plots owned by Keele University Science and Business Park Limited (a wholly-owned subsidiary of Keele University) were created to expand the Park further and provide further opportunities to innovative businesses.

 In 2018, the Science and Innovation Park became home to Britain’s first independent purpose-built centre dedicated to people with autism.
 The £18 million Caudwell International Children’s Centre officially opened in 2019 and aims to transform the way that those affected by autism can be supported.

 The Denise Coates Foundation Building was completed in September 2019.
 A unique and ambitious project, the building co-locates Keele Business School, the Smart Innovation Hub and Innovation Centre 6, providing a range of office accommodation, business support and collaboration opportunities.

 In September 2019, Keele University was awarded University Enterprise Zone (UEZ) status, heralding a new era for what is already the highest value employment site of its kind in Stoke-on-Trent and Staffordshire.
 Investment from Research England in the Keele Growth Corridor University Enterprise Zone will leverage £33million of public and private sector investment.
 The new investment helped to advance the creation of Innovation Centre 7...